 Not every picture is worth a thousand words.
 Many of the images that make up pages on the web are just eye candy: bits of line and color that provide rhythm or interest to what is otherwise a text document.
 If you find it difficult to decide if an image is decorative vs. instructive, read your page or article out loud to another person.
 If they can understand what you are saying without describing the images, then you can feel assured they are decorative.

 The list of examples in this blog post is not exhaustive; the subject of decorative versus informative imagery for websites is expansive.
 But hopefully, the information provided can give you a solid understanding to start with.
-If you’re interested in learning more about web accessibility, you can check out my Quick Start Guide for Accessible Web Content.
+If you’re interested in learning more about web accessibility, you can check out our Digital Marketer’s Guide to Accessibility.